nirinasoa-herilanto/car-hub/README.md

 After cloning the repository, and installing all dependencies of the applications.

-We can launched the app by doing this command on our terminal, then open the browser with [http://localhost:3000](http://localhost:3000) (local development)
+We can launch the app by doing this command on our terminal, then open the browser with [http://localhost:3000](http://localhost:3000) (local development)

 ```
 npm run dev